scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 477

-Breakfast sandwich, then for lunch I had some chicken soup, and for dinner I went out to eat with friends to a movie so I had a burger.
+Breakfast sandwich, then for lunch I had some chicken soup, and for dinner I had some taquitos!

 ### Day 478

-For breakfast/brunch I had a microwaveable breakfast sandwich (as oppose to the usual one from starbucks) and then for dinner I had the rest of my taquitos.
+For breakfast I had a breakfast sandwich and then some chicken thingy for lunch, then went out to eat for dinner when I went and saw Blade Runner.

+### Day 479

+Had a microwaveable breakfast sandwich for brunch lunch, then for dinner I had pizza rolls!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/